Why focus on creating flow? Because the key to happiness is to quit looking for happiness.

 I’m trying to put myself in more situations where flow is possible.
 Things like reorganizing a closet or wrapping a beautiful gift or making homemade bread all have the potential.
 Passive activities, like watching television, can be relaxing, but they are less likely to induce a state of flow – there are no goals, no feedback, and no challenge involved.

-One of the best ways to get into flow is to learn something new.
+One of the best ways to create flow is to learn something new.
 When we’re concentrating on learning, we are in flow – and as a bonus, we’re also building new connections in the brain, improving memory and concentration.
 Win-win!

 Look, I would never suggest that you stop pursuing Happiness – how un-American would that be?
 All I’m saying is that he’s more likely to come by now and then if you’re focused on something else.
 If you stop being so needy, he might even stay a while.